 However, Alyssa Conrardy, CEO of ProsperStrat and nonprofit marketing influencer, suggests that:

 Nonprofits must allocate somewhere between 5-15% of their total revenue on advertising.Alyssa Conrardy, CEO, ProsperStrat

 This range also gives you the flexibility to adjust the spending as per your revenue.
-So even if times get tough and your revenue dips, you can adjust the spend to ensure its not too much of a burden.
+So even if times get tough and your revenue dips, you can adjust the spending to ensure it’s not too much of a burden.
 The same rule applies if you grow bigger.

 The challenges of nonprofit advertising

 Nonprofits function quite differently than other organizations, which means that their challenges are unique too.

 There are three main challenges in nonprofit advertising that you need to prepare for:

 At least 56% of nonprofit marketers say that the lack of budget for marketing and advertising is a serious problem for them.
 Unlike for-profit organizations, nonprofits are not too keen on spending a chunk of their revenue on marketing.
 The next point is part of the reason why.

 2. Negative perception about nonprofits that advertise

 Dan Pallotta states that a common attitude among donors is that they don’t like it when nonprofits use their donations for themselves, specifically in advertising.
 They actually consider it wasteful, which is why nonprofits try to steer clear of it.